What is term life insurance?

 What is term life insurance for?

-Many people choose to take out a policy to cover ongoing costs, such as a mortgage.
-Alternatively, it could be used to help pay off debts, cover funeral costs or to support your family if you were to die unexpectedly.
+Many people choose to take out a policy to help others cover ongoing costs, like a mortgage.
+But it could be used to help pay off debts, cover funeral costs or to support your family if you were to die unexpectedly.

 What types of term cover are there?